petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-exporting-data.md

 The second parameter is `json` and denotes the output format of the exported data.
 You can also use `jsonl` and `csv` here.
 If using CSV, it is mandatory to specify the fields you want to export as a comma separated string and pass it as the fifth parameter in the `exportTaskResource.postExportTask()` method.
 ```

 The JSON response displays information of the newly created export task.
-Note down the `id` to keep track of its `executeStatus`.
+Note the `id` to keep track of its `executeStatus`.
 Once completed, you can execute `ExportTaskContent_GET_ById.[java|sh]` with the export task ID to download the data.

 ## Get Contents of the Exported Data